EyasuTeshome/shifttracker/interview-prep/what-makes-a-strong-featured-section.md

 ### **What should you add to the Featured section?**

 At a **minimum**, the Featured Section should include links to **your most complex, attractive projects**.
-Add 2 now, but as you move through the program and work on more projects, remembeer to include them here.
+Add 2 now, but as you move through the program and work on more projects, remember to include them here.
 However, there are also other things you can add.
 Here's a list of ideas:

 - **At least 2** of your most complex, attractive projects (add as links **to the live demos**)
 - Your resume (add as media)